BlessingUb/CV/README.md

 [Summary](#summary) || [Projects](#projects) || [Experience](#experience) || [Skills](#skills) || [Education](#education) || [Interests](#interests)

 ## Summary
-I am a Junior Software Engineer who recently completed the 16 weeks intensive software engineering program with Makers Academy, I have previously worked as a Business Analyst alongside Product Owners, Product/Project Managers role within an Agile environement for 3 years plus, which exposed me to the business side of tech.
-My academic background is Petroleum engineering(I was more into the softwares) and having worked within dev teams I decided to make a switch, trained and self-learnt to become more technical and hands-on!
+I am a Business Analyst with 3 years plus experience working alongside Product Owners, Product/Project Managers within an Agile environment and recently upskilled by completing the 16 weeks intensive software engineering program with Makers Academy.
+My previous exeperience exposed me into tech  however, I was more business oriented.
+Coming from an engineering academic background and having worked within dev teams I decided to make a switch, trained and self-learnt to become more technical and hands-on!

 ## Projects